GEANT/nomad_cni/README.md

 ## Limitations

 * currently only IPv4 is supported
-* currently only `macvlan` plugin is supported (is there a reason to use a different plugin?)
+* only `macvlan` plugin is supported (is a different plugin needed?)
-* vlxlan interfaces are brought up by a systemd service, but a link failure is not detected by the service (there is a cron job to ensure that the network interfaces are up)
+* vlxlan interfaces are brought up by a systemd service, but a link failure is not detected by this service (there is a cron job to ensure that the network interfaces are up)
-* unit test is always on my mind, but it's not yet ready
+* unit test is always on my mind, but it's not yet ready.
+Changelog is also missing